bgrsquared/d3-react-squared/README.md

 and many others...

 # Version Updates:
+0.3.1
+- Fix webpack externals (react-dom) to avoid "...it probably means that you've loaded two copies of React..."

 0.3.0
 - Update react to 0.14 and redux to v3.0 (and update other dependencies)
 - Linting (airbnb style).